sharmahdk13s/RNBoilerPlate/README.md

 This will launch an interactive setup wizard that will guide you through the following steps:

 1. **Enter Project Name**: You will be prompted to enter the name of your new project.
 2. **Enter Bundle ID**: You will be prompted to provide the bundle ID for your project.

 Once you have provided this information, the script will create your new React Native project with all the boilerplate features pre-configured.

 ## Create .env file at the root directory with following configurtion to make login and auth feature works.

-Ignore it if already there.
+## Ignore if its already there

 ```
  ENV = DEV